Travis McMichael gets 2nd life sentence for federal hate crime conviction in Ahmaud Arbery's killing

-Travis McMichael, one of the three White men who killed Ahmaud Arbery, was sentenced Monday to life in prison plus 10 years after he was convicted earlier this year of interference with rights, a federal hate crime, and attempted kidnapping in connection with the 25-year-old Black man's 2020 killing.
+Travis McMichael, one of the three White men convicted in the killing of Ahmaud Arbery, was sentenced Monday to life in prison plus 10 years after his federal convictions this year on interference with rights -- a hate crime -- along with attempted kidnapping and weapon use charges.

 His father Gregory McMichael and their neighbor William "Roddie" Bryan are due to be sentenced later Monday at the same Georgia courthouse on convictions of the same federal charges.
-All three are already serving life sentences for their convictions in state court on a series of charges related to Arbery's killing, including felony murder.
+All three already are serving life sentences for their convictions in state court on a series of charges related to the killing of the 25-year-old Black man, including felony murder.

-Travis McMichael's life sentence is to be served concurrently with his state sentence, US District Court Judge Lisa Godbey Wood ruled.
+"My son was shot not one time, not two times, but three times," Arbery's mother Wanda Cooper-Jones said before Travis McMichael's sentence was handed down, as she and other members of Arbery's family asked the judge to give him the maximum possible sentence under federal guidelines.

+"Your honor," she said, "I feel every shot that was fired every day."

 Prosecutors and Arbery's family had said he was out for a jog -- a common pastime for the former high school football player -- on February 23, 2020, when the defendants chased and killed him in their neighborhood outside Brunswick, Georgia.